 |Figure 1.
 Rate of severe influenza infection in children under 5 in 2010.
 Source: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3700032/|

 Unfortunately, the manufacturing limitations associated with influenza vaccines limit the coverage of seasonal vaccines to only a handful of strains that must be predicted months in advance.
 Therefore, potent therapeutics that can broadly treat breakthrough influenza infections are critical.
-One of the current therapeutic strategies for treating influenza infections, such as Tamiflu®, involves the use of neuraminidase-inhibiting molecules as antivirals.
-However, there has been a documented increase in antiviral-resistant influenza strains that creates the need for alternative therapeutic strategies.
+The most commonly used therapeutics for influenza currently is Tamiflu®, which serves as an inhibitor of neuraminidase.
+However, there has been a documented increase in influenza strains that are resistant to neuraminidase inhibitors (i.e., avian influenza) that creates the need for alternative therapeutic strategies.

 We are developing an RNA-based therapy for influenza that directs the immune system to inhibit the production of conserved influenza proteins while simultaneously triggering the influenza-specific inflammatory response.
 We are currently in the final stages of product scale-up and are preparing for IND-enabling CMC and animal studies.